rexresearch.com

 The device was developed by scientists at Australia's Monash

-percent of the world's energy supply.
-Like other researchers
+three percent of the world's energy supply.
+Like other

-around the globe, they have turned to sunlight to try and lighten
+researchers around the globe, they have turned to sunlight to

-water, heating it up and causing it to evaporate.
-The resulting
+of water, heating it up and causing it to evaporate.
+The

-steam can then be used to drive turbines that produce electricity
+resulting steam can then be used to drive turbines that produce

-equipment cheaply for the developing world, or simply to separate
+sterilize medical equipment cheaply for the developing world, or

 But one problem with the lattermost application is that the salt